Survicate/survicate-android-sdk/README.md

 ```

 Traits are cached in `SharedPreferences`, so you don't need to provide them on every app start.
 For example, set the `user_id` once at login rather than on each initialization.
-You may also update traits at any time, which could trigger a survey.
+You can also update traits at any time, which could trigger a survey.

 ### Listeners
 Register a `SurvicateEventListener` to receive callbacks for the following events: